 In addition to the above considerations, evaluate the intent, rationale, and timing of the repricing proposal.
 The proposal should clearly articulate why the board is choosing to conduct an exchange program at this point in time.
-Repricing underwater options after a recent precipitous drop in the company's stock price demonstrates poor timing.
-Repricing after a recent decline in stock price triggers additional scrutiny and a potential vote against the proposal.
-At a minimum, the decline should not have happened within the past year.
+Repricing underwater options after a recent precipitous drop in the company's stock price demonstrates poor timing and warrants additional scrunity.
 Also, consider the terms of the surrendered options, such as the grant date, exercise price and vesting schedule.
 Grant dates of surrendered options should be far enough back (two to three years) so as not to suggest that repricings are being done to take advantage of short-term downward price movements.
 Similarly, the exercise price of surrendered options should be above the 52-week high for the stock price.